 Sometimes I make stuff and it doesn't turn out exactly like I want it and I either have to love on it some more or just throw it out all together and start over.
 That was not the case with this recipe.

 I wasn't 100% sure how things would turn out.
-When I set out to make this I wanted to add a cinnamon stick, fresh ginger and maybe some cloves but I didn't have any of those things on-hand.
+When I first set out to make this I wanted to add a cinnamon stick, fresh ginger and maybe some cloves but I didn't have any of those things on-hand.

 I was just going to say screw it when I spied my itty bitty little bottle of pumpkin pie spice.
 I read the label and guess what all’s in it?
 Cinnamon, ginger and cloves!